 The GASB Board issued Statement 72 to update the existing standards on fair value (primarily Statement 31).
 A review of existing standards by the Board, found opportunities to improve the measurement of resources available to governments, and to increase comparability and accountability.
-Statement 72 is effective for fiscal years beginning after June 15, 2015.
+Statement 72 was implemented January 1, 2016.